 1 Overarching obligations certification: personal certification by parties at or following the commencement of a court proceeding that they have “read and understood the overarching obligations and the paramount duty” set out in the CP Act (s 41); and

 2 Proper basis certification: certification by a party’s lawyer or by an unrepresented party, that in relation to “the first substantive document” in a court proceeding and “any documentation that contains significant amendments to the first substantive document”, each allegation of fact, denial or non-admission “has a proper basis” (s 42).

-The overarching obligations certification and the proper basis certification must be in form 4A and form 4B, respectively, and must be lodged with the court (Magistrates’ Court General Civil Procedure Rules 2010 (Vic)) (“Magistrates’ Court General Rules”).
+The overarching obligations certification and the proper basis certification must be in form 4A and form 4B, respectively, and must be lodged with the court along with your first substantive document of the proceedings (Magistrates’ Court General Civil Procedure Rules 2010 (Vic)) (“Magistrates’ Court General Rules”).

 Note that for proceedings commenced on or after 31 March 2013: